saugaatallabadi/python-zero2mastery/README.md

 - ```break, continue, pass``` (pass does nothing; but good for placeholder inside loops)
 - Parameters- When defining a function (Generic) ; Arguments- Values when calling a function
 - Docstrings (''' This is a docstring ''')

+## Section 5
+- OOP- A paradigm to structure code.
+Break down into little objects.
+- Class- BluePrint; Objects- Instances (A class can be instantiated i.e. Create an object/an instance)
+- 4 Pillars of OOP:
+    - <b>Encapsulation</b>
+        - Binding of data and functions that manipulate that data (Player- name, age, run())
+    - <b>Abstraction</b>
+        - Hiding/abstracting information and giving only that's necessary
+    - <b>Inheritance</b>
+        - Allows new objects to take on the properties of existing objects
+    - <b>Polymorphism</b>
+        - Many forms
+        - Ways in which object classes can share the share method names, but behaves differently based on what object calls them (attack() by Archer different from attack() by Wizard)
+- <b>Dunder methods</b>
+- <b>MRO- Method Resolution Order</b>